davidhuang2003/The-Odin-Project/odin-recipes/README.md

 # David's Anaphylatic Tech Recipes

-The current project is a simple consulting website to help offer my services as a consultant for small business owners.
+The current project is a simple recipe website to display 5 recipes.
+Utilizing ideas such as ordered/unordered lists, list elements, and headers alongside anchor tags.